appveyor/website/src/_posts/2018-05-15-appveyor-for-linux-is-generally-available.md

 Starting today `Ubuntu` image will be available to all accounts, free and paid alike.
 The current working image users will see is based on Ubuntu 16.04 (Xenial Xerus) and a new one based on Ubuntu 18.04 (Bionic Beaver) will be added soon.
 We are committed to providing you the best and the latest Linux experience on our platform.

+There is the Getting started with AppVeyor for Linux guide (https://www.appveyor.com/docs/getting-started-with-appveyor-for-linux/) where you can also find a list of supported features and software pre-installed on the image.

 Now AppVeyor is officially a multi platform CI service!

 Enjoy your build!